Torrefaction is a process, which uses heat, in a low oxygen

 , click HERE.

-Joseph J. James, President of Agri-Tech Producers, LLC(ATP),
+Joseph J. James, Founder and President of Agri-Tech Producers, LLC(ATP),

 Mr. James says, "We have had very strong, global interest in our